JackHanke/msai349/project/README.md

+# Classifying ASL Images to English

+---

-# Initial Setup
+## Initial Setup

-Run the initial setup ONLY ONCE when you first pull the repository.
+Run the initial setup when you first pull the repository.
 You will know if you ran it if you see the zip file dataset in your root and/or the data folder in the root directory.
 This will set up your venv, python packages, download the dataset from kaggle, and spit data into train-val-test.

+> Note: All scripts must be ran from the root "project" directory.

-1. Create venv
+1. Create venv:

 ```bash
 python -m venv venv
 ```
+This should only be ran once.

-2. Activate venv
+2. Activate venv:
 ```bash
 source venv/bin/activate
 ```
+This should be ran everytime before you start writing/running any code.

-3. Install packages
+3. Install packages:
 ```bash
 pip install -r requirements.txt
 ```

+Requirements will change as the project is worked on, so run this before you start running or writing any code.

 4. Set Up Your Kaggle API Credentials